percenuage/git-sync/README.md

 # Git Sync

-> Synchronize Git remote between Gitlab, Github, Bitbucket, etc.
+> A script to synchronize Bitbucket remote repositories to Gitlab.

 ## Bitbucket